Federal Work-Study Basics

 **Please note: Submitting an FWS application does not guarantee hiring for a Federal Work-Study position.
 Placement into a position is contingent on job availability, the student's qualifications, selection by a supervisor, and program funding.**

 The Federal Work-Study (FWS) program is a federally funded supplementary award, which students-- if selected for hire-- may earn in the form of part-time employment through A-B Tech.
-Positions may be located on or off campus, and encompass a wide variety of jobs and skill sets.
-FWS students are awarded a stipend for the current academic year, which they earn by logging hours with a FWS supervisor.
+Positions may be located on or off-campus, and encompass a wide variety of jobs and skillsets.
+FWS students are awarded a stipend for the current academic year, which they earn by logging hours with an FWS supervisor.
 This award is Title IV funded, meaning that students are not required to repay the funding, once earned.
 The program is overseen by the FWS Coordinator in A-B Tech’s Financial Aid Office.